 We have been running climbing trips to Mera Peak for 25 years.
 For the best chance of summit success, you can rely on our know-how and our record

-- Views of 5 of the world`s 8000 metre peaks from the summit of Mera
+- Views of five 8000 metre peaks from high camp and summit of Mera

-- Proven programme of acclimatisation on trek to base camp
+- Proven programme of acclimatisation trekking over the Zatwra La

 - Excellent success rate in reaching summit of Mera

-Mera Peak at 6476 metres, is one of Nepal's highest trekking peaks and its summit panorama takes in 5 of the world's 8000 metre peaks - Kangchenjunga, Makalu, Lhotse, Everest and Cho Oyu.
+Mera Peak at 6476 metres, is one of the highest trekking peaks in Nepal and its summit panorama takes in five of the world's 8000 metre peaks - Kangchenjunga, Makalu, Lhotse, Everest and Cho Oyu.
 This ultimate Himalayan trekking and climbing holiday begins with a short and exciting flight to the mountain airstrip at Lukla and continues through the high and lovely Hinku Valley.
-Here, our tried and tested program of acclimatisation contributes to an unrivalled success rate on climbing Mera peak.
-Although physically very demanding on account of the altitude, the climb on Mera Peak is not technically difficult, ascending snow slopes that rarely exceed 30 degrees.
+Our tried and tested program of acclimatisation crossing the Zatwra La, contributes to an unrivalled success rate on climbing Mera peak.
+Although physically very demanding on account of the altitude, the climbing on Mera Peak is not technically difficult, ascending snow slopes that rarely exceed 30 degrees.
 Viewed from the mountain's upper slopes, the sunrise on Everest and Kangchenjunga is truly unforgettable.
 Mera Peak is the perfect choice for fit and keen hillwalkers looking to take part in a real Himalayan climbing expedition.

 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions